-- 5. Before the plan of subdivision for the first stage of the subdivision is certified under the Subdivision Act 1988, a Landscape Masterplan for the entire estate to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
+- 5-4.
+Before the plan of subdivision for the first stage of the subdivision is certified under the Subdivision Act 1988, a Landscape Masterplan for the entire estate to the satisfaction of the Responsible Authority must be submitted to and approved by the Responsible Authority.
 When approved, the plan will be endorsed and will then form part of the permit.
 The plan must be drawn to scale with dimensions and one (1) copy must be provided in an approved electronic format (PDF and CAD).
-The plan must show and include: - a.
-How the proposed development is responsive to the Cardinia Shire Council Developer Landscape Guidelines, including the Landscape Masterplan checklist (as amended from time to time). - b.
+The plan must show and include: - How the proposed development is responsive to the Cardinia Shire Council Developer Landscape Guidelines, including the Landscape Masterplan checklist (as amended from time to time). - b.
 Key themes, landscape principles and character that will define the subdivision. - c.
 The type of species to be used for street tree planting in various stages of the subdivision, considering existing species of neighbouring developments. - d.
-Street trees within the drainage corridor and creek reserve are to be indigenous species selected from Council's tree planting palette. - e.
+Street trees and trees within the drainage corridor and creek reserve are to be indigenous species selected from Council's tree planting palette. - e.
 All plant species within the protected vegetation area must be indigenous species. - f.
-Locations of substations. - g.
-Entrance treatments. - h.
-Locations of any protected trees or patches of protected native vegetation to be retained - i.
-The tree protection zone for each protected tree must be clearly shown on the site plan. - j.
-Location of any waterway or waterbody on or adjoining the land. - The principles and graphical concepts of the proposed treatment of the open space and drainage reserves; and - 1.
-How any landscape requirements or guidelines of the Lang Lang Township Strategy are proposed to be implemented.
+Locations of substations. - Fig. Bin collection locations on the north-south portion of Thom Road for lots 19, 20, 27 and 28 to ensure waste vehicles can collect bins without reversing. - g.h.
+Entrance treatments. - h.i.
+Locations of any protected trees or patches of protected native vegetation to be retained - i-j.
+The tree protection zone for each protected tree must be clearly shown on the site plan. - j-k.
+Location of any waterway or waterbody on or adjoining the land. - k...].
+The principles and graphical concepts of the proposed treatment of the open space and drainage reserves.; and m.n.
+Proposed pathway locations.

 Date issued: Date permit comes into operation: Signature for the responsible authority:

 (or if no date is specified, the permit

 comes into operation on the same day as

 the amendment to which the permit

 applies comes into operation)

--
+Permit No.: T190728 Page 5 of 21